The Crisis in EY Music

 -

-Our Strengths: 50 Years of Research-Backed EY Music
+60 Years of Research-Backed Early Years Music

 OUR WHY

-Advancing EY provision with Music
+Advancing EY outcomes with Music

 OUR MISSION

-From Core EY music to Cross-Curricular we cover it all.
+From Core EY music to Cross-Curricular we cover EYFS music as prep to formal primary music.

 OUR VISION